Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Statistical interpretation

 For the \bbll signal, the results for the 0\PQb, 1\PQb, and 2\PQb final states are combined in the limit calculation for a particular channel.
 Figure~\ref{fig:limits_bbll_ee} (upper left) shows the observed lower limits on $\Lambda$ for the \bbll signal in the $\Pe\Pe$ final state with constructive and destructive interference and different chirality assumptions.
 The exclusion for the different chirality and interference assumptions varies within 1 SD.
 The observed lower limits on $\Lambda$ for the same model in the $\Pgm\Pgm$ channel are shown in Fig.~\ref{fig:limits_bbll_ee} (upper right).
 Here, we can see that the exclusions vary within 2 SDs for different chirality and interference assumptions.
-The difference in observed and expected limits in the dielectron and dimuon channels is due to the slight excess in the 1\PQb final state mass spectra as shown in Fig.~\ref{fig:total_bkgs2}.
+The difference in observed and expected limits in the $\Pe\Pe$ and $\PGm\PGm$ channels is due to the slight excess in the 1\PQb final state mass spectra as shown in Fig.~\ref{fig:total_bkgs2}.
 Since the 1\PQb final state is the most sensitive channel, followed by the 0\PQb and 2\PQb channels, this leads to the lower observed limit in both the channels as shown in Fig.~\ref{fig:limits_bbll_ee}.
 The observed lower limits on $\Lambda$ for the same model with combined channels are shown in Fig.~\ref{fig:limits_bbll_ee} (lower plot).
 The expected and observed lower limits on $\Lambda$ in the \bbll signal are summarized in Table~\ref{tab:bblllimits}.
+The limits in the \bbll signal are stronger than the LEP ($\Pe^+\Pe^- \to \PQb\PAQb$) bounds~\cite{ALEPH:2006bhb, ALEPH:2013dgf} for the RR/LR/RL chiral structures and both constructive and destructive interference, while for the LL scenario the LEP constraints are tighter.